 The specifications should require that the machine operates through its full range of specified conditions without vibration which would be detrimental to its service life.
-Reference should be made by the Employer to IEC 60994 together with other standards or guides to establish deflection measurements and acceptance criteria.
-In any event, limits of vibration may be established for steady-state conditions and for normal transient regimes as criteria for final acceptance.
+Reference should be made by the Employer to IEC 60944 together with suitable standards or guides to establish deflection measurements and acceptance criteria.
+Limits of vibration may be established for steady-state conditions and for normal transient regimes as criteria for final acceptance.